luccifer00/Data-Scientist-Symbolic-Processing/README.md

 This project focuses on the extraction and processing of mathematical expressions in LaTeX format from specific datasets.
 The main objective is to prepare and clean these data for subsequent analysis and modeling.

 ## Notebook Details
-The notebook "Cleaning-and-Custom-Tokenizer-Notebook.ipynb" performs the following tasks:
+The notebook "Parse-Processing-Notebook.ipynb" performs the following tasks:
-- Data cleaning and preparation.
-- Custom tokenization to extract mathematical expressions.
+- Parses and cleans mathematical expressions in LaTeX format.
+- Converts LaTeX expressions into symbolic representations using `latex2sympy2` and `sympy`.
+- Extracts variables from the parsed expressions.
+- Processes a DataFrame containing LaTeX expressions, parsing each cell and extracting relevant variables.
+- Analyzes and reports the number of successfully parsed expressions and those that failed to parse.
+- Stores the parsed results in a CSV file for further analysis and model training.

 ## Usage Instructions
 To run this notebook, ensure you have the following libraries installed: